-The examiner will play two chords, each with a Croot note.
+The examiner will play two chords, each with a C root note.
 Candidates are to state which chord played was major and which chord played was minor.
-The test will be played twice, each time preceded by a one-bar count-in.
+The test will be played twice, each time preceded by four clicks.

 At debut candidates will be asked five questions, one from each of the following groups: